ets-labs/python-dependency-injector/README.rst

 You need to specify how to assemble and where to inject the dependencies explicitly.

-The power of the framework is in a simplicity.
+The power of the framework is in its simplicity.
 ``Dependency Injector`` is a simple tool for the powerful concept.

 Frequently asked questions
 --------------------------

-What is the dependency injection?
+What is dependency injection?
  - dependency injection is a principle that decreases coupling and increases cohesion

 Why should I do the dependency injection?
  - your code becomes more flexible, testable, and clear 😎

-How do I start doing the dependency injection?
+How do I start applying the dependency injection?
  - you start writing the code following the dependency injection principle
  - you register all of your application components and their dependencies in the container
  - when you need a component, you specify where to inject it or get it from the container

 What price do I pay and what do I get?
  - you need to explicitly specify the dependencies
- - it will be an extra work in the beginning
+ - it will be extra work in the beginning
- - it will payoff as the project grows
+ - it will payoff as project grows

 Have a question?
  - Open a `Github Issue <https://github.com/ets-labs/python-dependency-injector/issues>`_